 Aluminum blinds used to use powder-coated metal which was very safe.
 You can find some older blinds like this.

 I have also seen additives, for example, Hunter Douglas ads an anti-static additive to the coating.
-This may be something like Teflon, which could offgas as well.
+This may be something like Teflon (but we don’t actually know what it is), which could offgas as well.

-You can find brushed aluminum blinds with no paint or coating, like those from Earthshade.
+You can find brushed aluminum blinds with no paint or coating, like those from Earthshade (pictured).
 At some retailers, brushed aluminum does have a coating.

 3. Between the Glass Blinds

 Between the glass is a really cool option that eliminates the worry of offgassing.